-Minor variances to zoning provisions and flexibility in site planning may be considered within the urban boundary in order to accommodate building orientation, landscaping designs, lot coverage and other site or building characteristics to provide for increased energy efficiency.
+6. Minor variances to zoning provisions and flexibility in site planning may be considered within the urban boundary in order to accommodate building orientation, landscaping designs, lot coverage and other site or building characteristics to provide for increased energy efficiency.
 Not applicable.
 5.4 Parking areas should be designed efficiently to minimize the extent of pavement and provide the opportunity for additional landscaping.
-The proposed design achieves the intent of this policy. ✓ 1.
-Green space and landscaping shall be interspersed throughout the parking area but not affect it's functioning and safety.
-In this instance, the parking area is smaller in scale.
-The reduction of parking spaces to incorporate a couple trees is not recommended to be a wise use of space. ~ 2.
-Traffic islands, paving materials, landscaping and lighting should be used to clearly distinguish between vehicle areas and pedestrian routes to provide safety and amenity.
-There is not enough space for traffic islands.
-Pavement markings can be considered at the site plan stage to indicate pedestrian travel routes to sidewalk areas. •
+The proposed design achieves the intent of this policy. ✓ Green space and landscaping shall be interspersed throughout the parking area but not affect it's functioning and safety.
+Parking is proposed in the interior of the building.
+There will be minimum pavement on the property. ✓ Traffic islands, paving materials, landscaping and lighting should be used to clearly distinguish between vehicle areas and pedestrian routes to provide safety and amenity.
+Pavement markings can be considered at the site plan stage to indicate pedestrian travel routes to sidewalk areas and the access point of the proposed apartment dwelling. ✓

-Section Policy Comments Part 4 - Conversion of Employment Lands 2.9 The City may permit the conversion of lands within employment areas to non-employment uses but only through a municipal comprehensive review where it has been demonstrated that the conversion meets each of the tests identified in Policy 2.10 where it meets at least one of the following strategic objectives: Comment: The Provincial Planning Statements removes the requirement for a municipal comprehensive review.
-Other policies of Section 2.9 and 2.10 are to be conside ered. promotes brownfield redevelopment; Not applicable. $\checkmark$ addresses issues related to land use incompatibility; Yes.
-The application proposes residential development within a residential neighbourhood.
-3. provides affordable housing; or, N/A
+Section Policy Comments Part 4 - Conversion of Employment Lands 2.9 The City may permit the conversion of lands within employment areas to non-employment uses but only through municipal comprehensive review where it has been demonstrated that the conversion meets each of the tests identified Policy 2.10 where it meets at least one of the following strategic objectives: Comment: The Provincial Planning Statements removes the requirement for a municipal comprehensive review.
+Opolicies of Section 2.9 and 2.10 are to be considered. promotes brownfield redevelopment; Not applicable. ✓ addresses issues related to land use incompatibility; Yes.
+The application proposes residential development within a residential neighbourhood. ✓ 3. provides affordable housing; or, N/A ✓

-4. meets any of the other strategic policies of Yes.
-Encouraging higher-density development within the Built- $\checkmark$ this Plan.
-Up Area to maximize existing infrastructure and transit options.
-2.10 Conversion of employment lands to non-employ ment uses must demonstrate that: 1. there is a need for the conversion; This is irrelevant considering that the lands are never likely to be used for industrial purposes. $\checkmark$ 2. the City will meet employment targets allocated to the Municipality as documented in this Plan; Yes.
-Since the lands will not contribute to the employment targets, the proposed development does not impact the ability of the City to achieve this intent. < 3. the conversion will not adversely affect the overall viability of the employment area and the achievement of the intensification target, density targets and other policies of this Plan; There will be no adverse impacts to the area which is an existing residential neighbourhood.
-4. there is existing or planned infrastructure in place to accommodate the proposed use; Yes.
+4. meets any of the other strategic policies of this Plan.
+Yes.
+Encouraging higher-density development within the Built- Up Area to maximize existing infrastructure and transit options. ✓ 2.10 Conversion of employment lands to non-employe yment uses must demonstrate that: there is a need for the conversion; This is irrelevant considering that the lands are never likely to be used for industrial purposes. ✓ 2. the City will meet employment targets allocated to the Municipality as documented in this Plan; Yes.
+Since the lands will not contribute to the employment targets, the proposed development does not impact the ability of the City to achieve this intent. ✓ 3. the conversion will not adversely affect the overall viability of the employment area and the achievement of the intensification target, density targets and other policies of this Plan; There will be no adverse impacts to the area which is an existing residential neighbourhood. ✓ 4. there is existing or planned infrastructure in place to accommodate the proposed use; Yes.
 The development can be supported by existing infrastructure. ✓ 5. the lands are not required over the long term for the employment purposes for which they are designated; and, The lands will not become employment uses.
 It is not realistic to assume the lands will ever be used for industrial purposes. ✓ 6.
 Cross jurisdictional issues, including but not limited to infrastructure, the environment and land supply have been considered.
 Not applicable.